SamSammane/litellm-agent-control-plane/readme.md

 - **CRON schedules** - run agents on a schedule
 - **Memory** - agents remember context across sessions

+## Usage: Create an Agent

-## Make an agent in the UI
+### Make an agent in the UI

-The easy way.
-Non technical people can make agents too.
 Select a harness, attach your tools, set a system prompt, and deploy.

 > _[ screenshot: select a harness ]_